Introduction

 Why Shading Is Important When Designing your New Home

-Shading is a fundamental aspect of home design that directly impacts your comfort, energy usage, and the overall livability of your space.
+Shading is a fundamental aspect of home design that directly impacts your comfort, energy usage, and the overall liability of your space.
 Below, we explore the key benefits of incorporating effective shading into your home design.

 Summer Comfort and Energy Cost Reduction